-To see most of Istanbul's top museums in a short time, with reduced admission fees and shorter waiting lines, you may want to buy an Museum Pass Istanbul.
+To see most of Istanbul's top museums in a short time, with reduced admission fees and shorter waiting lines, you may want to buy a Museum Pass Istanbul.

-The 5-day pass is sold for TL85 and is valid for one entrance to these museums within 120 hours after the first use of the pass to enter a museum:
+The 5-day pass is sold for TL185 (2019 current pricing) and is valid for one entrance to these museums within 120 hours after the first use of the pass to enter a museum:

 —Chora Church Museum (Byzantine Mosaics)